efriel94/ef_blog/_posts/Cryptography/2022-04-15-puf-metrics.md

 ---
 <br>

+# Prerequesites
+This post assumes the reader has basic knowledge of PUFs, Cryptography and Statistics.

 # Introduction

-Working as a non academic (engineer) in the academic field of PUF (Physical Unclonable Functions) with no background in Cryptography, attempting to digest heavyweight academic papers was like trying to decipher Egyptian hieroglyphs.
-Well, not that bad but I was tasked to write code in the past to evaluate the security of a PUF and so to do that I needed to understand the underlying metrics.
-This post is a PUF-All-in-One Metric Evaluator crash course for Dummies.
+Working as a non academic (Engineer) in the academic field of PUFs (Physical Unclonable Functions) with no background in Cryptography, attempting to digest heavyweight academic papers was like trying to decipher Egyptian hieroglyphs.
+Well, not that bad.
+I was tasked to evaluate the security of a PUF and so to do that I needed to understand the underlying metrics.
+This post is a breakdown of various PUF metrics for Engineers from an applied point of view.

 This post outlines a simple breakdown of common PUF evaluation metrics and their associated mathematical and cryptographic concepts.
 To accurately evaluate the statistical performance and security of a PUF the following metrics are used:
 -	Uniqueness